SynfiniDLT/daml-tokenization-toolkit/README.md

 soul-bound token.
 Each transaction is implemented using the settlement `Batch` workflow provided by Daml Finance.

 The user can open new Daml Finance accounts to hold other types of assets.
 They are provided non-consuming choices to create new accounts with the given custodian.
-In this example they can create an account for transferable, fungible
+In this example they create an account for transferable, fungible assets:
-assets:

 ![Alt Text](./img/open_account.gif)